SallarFarokhi/C-Projects-Beginner/README.md

 Such projects include:

 ## TSP - The Traveling Salesman Problem
-Using files that repesent adjacency matricies in a specified format, The shortest path including all nodes can be found between two specified nodes.
+Using files that represent adjacency matrices in a specified format, The shortest path including all nodes can be found between two specified nodes.